Monday, 22 February 2010

 For the first week, the joint paper was thin gruel.
 It was basically a seven-page newsletter and the typesetting left something to be desired.
 Within a couple of weeks, though, the bugs were ironed out and it began to look like a big-city newspaper again.

-financial institutions scrambling to get up-to-date stock and commodity prices to their customers.
+One thing missing were the financial pages which left financial institutions scrambling to get up-to-date stock and commodity prices to their customers.

 The final joint edition rolled off the presses on April 12, 1946 when the strike ended.
 In their first individual publications of 1946, the two papers did one last thing together: released a joint letter to the labour minister calling on him to investigate the actions of the union.

-For some background on the union side of things check out 1940's: The Newspaper Strike
+For some background on the union side of things check out 1940's: The Newspaper Strike.

 3 comments: